“Microsoft's Surface Pro is the best 2-in-1 you can buy.”

 Is there a better alternative?

 Other manufacturers offer detachable tablet Windows 10 2-in-1s, similar in form factor to the Surface Pro.
-The Asus Transformer 3 Pro is a near clone of the Surface Pro and was recently updated with seventh-generation Intel Core processors.
-HP has its second-generation Spectre x2, starting at $950, which will inject some serious competition into the segment.
-Finally, the Samsung Galaxy Book 12 offers a stellar display but poor battery life.
+HP has its second-generation Spectre x2, starting at $950, which injects some serious competition into the segment, while Acer has the Switch 7, which is a spendier 2-in-1 that packs a discrete GPU inside.

 How long will it last?

-The Surface Pro offers a cutting-edge CPU, solid RAM and SSD options, and full support for all of Microsoft’s most innovative Windows 10 technologies.
-All of that will keep the machine relevant for years to come.
+The Surface Pro offers a fast (albeit aging) CPU, solid RAM and SSD options, and full support for all of Microsoft’s most innovative Windows 10 technologies.
+It’s still a relevant configuration and will last for a couple more years.
 Its connectivity is very old-school, however, and if you anticipate needing full USB-C support going forward, then you’re going to find the Surface Pro a bit limited.

 Should you buy it?